aws-samples/shopfloor-connectivity/docs/adapters/opcua.md

 # OPCUA Protocol adapter

-This section describes the configuration types for the OPCUA protocol adapter and contains the extensions and specific configuration types.
+Configuration types for the OPCUA protocol adapter and contains the extensions and specific configuration types.

 - [OPCUA Alarm and Events types](#opcua-alarm-and-event-types)
 - [OPCUA security profiles and certificates](#opcua-security-profiles-and-certificates)

 **Configuration**